 10 Simple Ways to Season Roasted Broccoli

-When I say seasoning, I'm not just talking about salt and pepper.
-Oh no, this is deeper and way more flavorful.
+When I say seasoning, I'm not just talking about salt and pepper — this is deeper and way more flavorful.
 This approach uses common ingredients from your pantry and fridge for delicious results.

-A word of advice: Don't think of these as recipes.
-They're more like guidelines for good flavor.
+A word of advice: These little recipes work as guidelines for how to bring some flavor to your everyday roasted broccoli.
 Each idea comes with plenty of leeway to adjust the ingredients to suit your taste.
 Start with our cooking lesson on how to make roasted broccoli, then choose your favorite flavor combo below.
 Depending on what you go with, the broccoli will either be seasoned before or after cooking, and sometimes it's even a little of both.

 1. Garam Masala + Shredded Coconut